Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

 The nodes set up are named to two groups.

-One group contains `TachyonMaster`, `TachyonMaster2` and so on, representing all Tachyon masters, one of them is leader, others are standby, `TachyonMaster` is the master for other software like Hadoop, each node also has workers for Tachyon and for other software like Hadoop.
+One group contains `TachyonMaster`, `TachyonMaster2` and so on, representing all Tachyon masters, one of them is leader, others are standbys, `TachyonMaster` is the master for other softwares like Hadoop.
+Each node also has workers for Tachyon and for other softwares like Hadoop.

-Another group contains `TachyonWorker1`, `TachyonWorker2` and so on, each node purely has workers for Tachyon and for other software like Hadoop.
+Another group contains `TachyonWorker1`, `TachyonWorker2` and so on, each node purely has workers for Tachyon and for other softwares like Hadoop.

 To ssh into a node, run